daixque/mmrd/README.md

 mmrd
 ===================================
 mmrd, MongoDB MapReduce Driver, is driver utility for testing Map and Reduce function of MongoDB.

-You can invoke your Map and Reduce functions whether isolated or integrated with. mmrd is node.js module.
+You can invoke your Map and Reduce functions whether isolated or integrated with without MongoDB itself.

+### Notice

+mmrd is Node.js module.
 It would behave different from MongoDB in paticular situation because Javascript engine that MongoDB uses is SpiderMonkey rather than V8.

 ## Installation